 Don’t let the ominous eyeball logo plastered on the doors of C-Bar scare you away.
 This watering hole is surely one of the city’s coziest and friendliest pinball spots.
 In addition to pinball, C-Bar offers a rotating selection of taps and other machines to boot.
 Fan favorites like Elvira and the Party Monsters intermix freely with old-school electro-mechanical gems like Mousin’ Around.
 With a mean happy hour and booth-filled dining area, this is a family-friendly haven that welcomes kids until 9:30 p.m.

 If you like to pair pinball with slices of crispy handmade pizza, Blackbird is your destination.
-Stroll past the sleek décor and leather booths and up a flight of stairs to reach pizza and pinball heaven.
+Climb a flight of stairs to reach pizza and pinball heaven.
 They’ve even got vegan and gluten-free pizza options!

 For a decade, this divey Foster-Powell staple has served stiff drinks and an array of excellent food options.
 (Don’t miss their decadent burgers and anchovy-adorned slices of tomato toast.)
 The no-frills Slingshot Lounge also provides a spacious gaming area, with a healthy row of machines and pool tables.
 Coincidentally, “slingshot” is also the term for the triangular nodes above the flippers that ricochet the heck out of unruly balls.

 Goodfoot Pub & Lounge

 Known for groovin’ dance nights and live shows, the Goodfoot is an unexpected contender when it comes to pinball retreats.
 Six machines grace the upstairs portion of this venue.
 On weekday nights without booked gigs, the lightly populated pub makes an ideal setting for uninterrupted practice.